scijava/roi-model/primitives.rst

 Text2D
 ^^^^^^

- 1: All Vertex2D, Vertex3D and VertexnD specifications
+ 1: All Vertex2D and Vertex3D specifications
     Text aligned relative to a point
- 2: All Line2D, Line3D and LinenD specifications
+ 2: All Line2D and Line3D specifications
     Text aligned relative to a line
- 3: All Rectangle2D, Rectangle3D and RectanglenD specifications
+ 3: All Rectangle2D and Rectangle3D specifications
     Text aligned and flowed inside a rectangle

 .. index::